wpriyadarshani/FCM-iris/README.md

 # FCM-iris

-FCM- implementation for iris data set
+FCM- implementation for iris data set.
+This includes the DB index implementation.